 We are currently working on an OpenGL 4.3 engine for the Linux and Macintosh OS X platforms.
 This project will take quite some time because the factoring out of a platform-independent front end, similar to what we did for OpenGL1.5+extensions and Direct3D 9 in Wild Magic, has proven to be much more challenging for OpenGL4.x and Direct3D 11.

 And finally, we have chosen to go down the path of C++ 11.
 This is an amazing evolution of the C++ language, and we do not plan on going back to previous versions.
-The language constructs we use require Microsoft Visual Studio 2013.
+The language constructs we use require Microsoft Visual Studio (MSVS) 2013.
 Supporting previous versions of the compiler is not possible unless we remove some of those constructs.
-That said, the algebra portion of our engines (vectors, matrices, quaternions and other representations of rotations) has been popular.
-We have written this to compile with Microsoft Visual Studio 2010 and later.
+We now use std::initialize and template aliases, which allows us to discard the Vector-derived classes that existed solely to provide constructors with a fixed number of inputs.
+Consequently, MSVS 2013 is required because MSVS 2010 and MSVS 2012 do not support those C++ 11 features.
+The preview version of MSVS 2015 is available, making MSVS 2010 a very old and outdated compiler that we will no longer support.

 Special thanks to Justin "Satriani" Hunt for the website design and support.